wework/freeze-tag/README.md

 The defacto tagging library for almost every Ruby on Rails project is the excellent [Acts As Taggable On Gem](https://github.com/mbleigh/acts-as-taggable-on) which provides a simple interface for polymorphic tagging of your models.

-However, this method has some drawbacks, namely an object is either tagged as something or not.
-This library will preserve tags in perpetuity, allowing you to observe what object were previously tagged as and review the tagging events to derive any current tags.
+This library has some drawbacks, though, namely an object is either tagged as something or not.

+This library will preserve tags in perpetuity, allowing you to observe what objects were previously tagged as and review the tagging events to derive any current tags.

 ## Installation